siavash-kadkhodai/27-Best-Tutorials-to-Learn-PHP-in-2022/README.md

 Dedicate an afternoon to this, and you’ll come out of it a beginner PHP programmer.
 If you’ve already studied a little PHP and want to skip ahead, you can jump to any section by clicking the timestamps in the description.
 [CTA]

+5. Learn PHP with Codeacademy

+Do you learn best by diving right into programming?
+Codeacademy is a totally free resource that teaches through code rather than with just video or text tutorials.
+Though it’s primarily made up of interactive lessons, there are also quizzes, articles, and freeform projects.
+It’s just like a self-guided college course and all you need to do is make an account.